karansher/computer-graphics-csc317/showcase.md

 - Any submission missing the required Code, Piece, or Writing will not be given any credit.

 ## Showcasing:
 All Pieces will be uploaded to a public course webpage during finals weeks showcasing all student work.
-We will also highlight a couple of staff picks.
-(Link tbd)
+We will also highlight a couple of staff picks. [(Student Gallery Page)](https://www.dgp.toronto.edu/~joonho/courses/csc317-2025-09/showcase/)